Study Abroad Programs

 Gain a global perspective

-College of Charleston was ranked No. 1 in short-term (spring break/ summer) study abroad program participation by the 2021-2022 Open Doors Report.
+College of Charleston was ranked Number 1 in short-term (spring break/ summer) study abroad program participation by the 2025 Open˚Doors Report.

-We also ranked No. 2 for total participation in study abroad and No. 7 for mid-length duration (semester programs) among all Master's Level Colleges & Universities!
+CofC also ranked Number 2 for total participation in study abroad and Number 5 for mid-length duration (semester programs) among all Master's Level Colleges & Universities!

 Whether you're looking for a College of Charleston sponsored program, an exchange program or affiliate program, your first stop should be The Hub!
 You'll find information on starting the process, financing your experience and how to apply.